InkFirst · Legal

 - Delete an entry — open the entry and tap delete.

-- Delete everything — Settings → Reset wipes the entire database from your device.
-There is no copy on a server for us to delete; the local wipe is the deletion.
+- Delete everything — Settings → Reset wipes the entire journal database from your device.
+There is no server-side copy of your journal for us to delete; the local wipe is the journal deletion.

 Washington "My Health My Data" Act notice